 - Year 13students have many career events scheduled in their final year.
-They can attend a range of tertiary presentations held in lunchtime sessions as well as the Future Me conference.
-University liaison staff are on hand to provide guidance for tertiary applications at the Careers Day held in late August.
-The ‘Moving Out’ workshop has a focus on making the transition to tertiary education and the workforce so topics such as flatting, financial survival and completing student loan applications are covered.
+They can attend a range of tertiary presentations held in lunchtime sessions as well as the ‘Future Me’ conference.
+University liaison staff are on hand to provide guidance for tertiary course counselling at the Careers Day held in late August.
+The ‘Moving Out’ workshop morning, also held in the third term, is about managing the transition to tertiary education and the workforce – completing student loan applications, flatting and tips for financial survival are covered.

 In addition, the Transition programme incorporates the PITA and Gateway pathways as well as the benefit of STAR funded short courses providing senior students with important work opportunities in preparation for future employment.

 Oliver Lee Publications: Publishes the high quality ‘Leaving School’ magazine which is packed full of interesting stories and info.
 Online magazines explaining interesting careers journeys.

 - Find courses to study – Find the perfect course for you

 - An excellent resource, GoDairy.co.nz helps you discover your future career in the dairy sector – which isn’t just milking cows.

 - Careers NZ – List to multiple Job Databases and Compare study Options

 - Interested in Trades? – Find out about how to get a trade

 - Which Defence Force Job could I do? – Quiz

 TERM 1: Individual career interviews and university liaison presentations.